HP Pavilion dm1z

 Notes: Note globale: 70%

-Source: Techreview Source Anglais EN→FR Archive.org version
+Source: Techreview Source EN→FR Archive.org version

 The new AMD Fusion CPU performed quite well in testing, especially compared to Intel Atom-based netbooks and notebooks.
 This new technology allows for a smaller price tag (this one is around $450) without sacrificing performance.
 The combined graphics with CPU on the same die allows for much more efficient handling of many tasks and resulted in very good performance ratings.
 However, don't expect to do any 3D gaming on this laptop because despite the new technology, it wasn't designed for that use.